 The poetry is moving and powerful, so powerful it’s scary.
 If you believe it literally, then there is plenty to be scared of, for who lives but does not sin?

+Who by earthquake?
+Why not me?The text is an invitation to guided imagination, to imagine ourselves a vulnerable without actually being in danger.
 We don’t know how and when we will die.
 We usually banish those thoughts, otherwise it would be impossible to live.
 But sometimes we must confront them.
 We aren’t often given a second chance but it is possible to take one, to create it for ourselves.
 The power of the piyut is its ability to motivate us to take the actions needed to do that.